KennethBenicio/MSc-Multilinear-Algebra/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; The code for this results can be acessed in this [link](https://github.com/KennethBenicio/MSc-Multilinear-Algebra/blob/master/MATLAB/homework7.m).

-# Homework 8: Multidimensional Least-Squares Khatri-Rao Factorization (MLS-KRF)
+# Homework 8: Higher-Order Orthogonal Iteration (HOOI)

 ## Problem 1 -